haacked/haacked.com/_posts/archived/2006-03-13-LiveCommentPreviewInThreeEasySteps.aspx.markdown

 ---
 layout: post
-title: "Live Comment Preview In Three Easy Steps"
+title: Live Comment Preview In Three Easy Steps
 date: 2006-03-13 -0800
 comments: true
 disqus_identifier: 12072
 categories: []
+redirect_from: "/archive/2006/03/12/LiveCommentPreviewInThreeEasySteps.aspx/"
 ---

 Several people have complimented the live comment preview used in my skin.
 Try leaving a comment and notice the preview mode underneath.
 It now even supports a few HTML tags.
 Unfortunately I haven’t updated the